top of page

 We have a very structured, proven and efficient process to rapidly and accurately assess for PFO, allowing our team to deliver effective treatment strategies quickly.

-If you are experiencing any or a combination of the above symptoms, or have had a cryptogenic stroke, visit your GP for a referral to Cardio Remedy.
+If you are experiencing any or a combination of the above symptoms, or have had a cryptogenic stroke, visit your GP for a referral to Dr Ross Sharpe or Heart Brain Private Clinic.

 Eligible patients may be invited to join one of our many research projects that are conducted through the PFO Research Foundation, a registered charitable organisation dedicated to advancing the science, and to educate the general public and medical community about PFO-related disease.